JankaGramofonomanka/touk-task/README.md

 # TouK task

 ## About
-This is my solution to a recruitment task
+This is my solution to a recruitment task, which is described in `task_description.pdf`

 The application will be implemented with accordance to the API defined in `touk-task-api.yaml`